 Annie Booth is a versatile and award-winning composer, arranger, and jazz pianist.
 She has received national recognition for her work as a composer/arranger with awards and grants from the likes of ASCAP (Herb Alpert Young Jazz Composers’ Awards, Phoebe Jacobs Prize), Downbeat Magazine, the Jazz Education Network, the International Society for Jazz Arrangers and Composers, and Chamber Music America.
-She has composed commissioned works for institutions such as the University of Idaho and the University of Nevada, Reno, where she is proud to be the Commissioned Composer for the 2022 Reno Jazz Festival.
+She has composed commissioned works for institutions such as the University of Idaho and the University of Nevada, Reno, where she was the Commissioned Composer for the 2022 Reno Jazz Festival.

 Annie’s writing spans from small group jazz to big band and chamber works.
-Her forthcoming 2022 studio album, Flowers Of Evil, is an original song cycle of the poetry of 19th century French poet Charles Baudelaire composed for 11-piece chamber-jazz group.
+Her forthcoming 2023 studio album, Flowers Of Evil, is an original song cycle of the poetry of 19th century French poet Charles Baudelaire composed for 11-piece chamber-jazz group.
 Flowers Of Evil features renowned soprano Kathryn Radakovich.
 Additionally, Booth leads and writes for the Annie Booth Big Band, an 18-piece jazz orchestra made up of top players such as Greg Gisbert, Wil Swindler, and Paul McKee.
 Booth has released four albums as a bandleader and has appeared on more than a dozen as a side-musician.